brianinnes/homeLab/docs/full-stack/nuxt3.md

     nuxtApp.vueApp.use(vuetify)
     })
     ```
-5. modify the **nuxr.config.ts** file to integrated Vuetify into the Nuxt build process, update the **defineNuxtConfig** object definition so it looks like:
+5. modify the **nuxi.config.ts** file to integrated Vuetify into the Nuxt build process, update the **defineNuxtConfig** object definition so it looks like:

     ```ts
     export default defineNuxtConfig({